The Midhurst WW2 Memoirs Project

 Finding Hattie

 Finding Hattie.
 (Brenda Parsons) We need to locate Brenda Parsons.
 Also known as Hattie.
 Her maiden name was Happs.
 She was alive and was active for her Annual 2024 walk.
 She lives in Cumbria.
 Her father served with No 1 Balloon Centre, Kidbrooke during WW2.
 She and Peter Sydenham are the only children of serving persons there who are still alive.
-We are soon to unveil a Royal Aeronautical Society (RAeS) Heritage award at the Depot pub in Kidbrooke SE London.
-See www.midhurstmemoirs.com for more detail on that award.
 She was in communication via hattie@wizmail.co.uk with myself sydenham@senet.com.au but her email address is no longer being answered.
-Evidence shows she is still with this world as, just days ago, for she reported her annual Fell Walking walk. https://www.wainwrightwalking.co.uk/angletarn-pikes-and-brock-crags/ Hattie reports her fell walks on https://www.wainwrightwalking.co.uk/ If you can help contact sydenham@senet.com.au
+Evidence shows she is still with this world as she reported her annual Fell Walking walk. https://www.wainwrightwalking.co.uk/angletarn-pikes-and-brock-crags/ Hattie reports her fell walks on https://www.wainwrightwalking.co.uk/ If you can help contact sydenham@senet.com.au